So, how can you measure success? Here are three ways to frame your ROI with a marketplace partner:

 Is there one weak link in your pipeline?
 Are your submittals not resulting in hires?
 Do you have trouble finding candidates for a position?
 Is your team shorthanded?
 Answering these questions could help you discover a solution to your fill rate woes.

 The submittal-to-hire ratio combines elements of both quantity and quality, so it’s particularly useful as a tool to explore your productivity.
-If your firm has a high ratio, more qualification may be needed prior to client submittal.
+If your agency has a high ratio, more qualification may be needed prior to client submittal.
 A low ratio?
 That’s not necessarily a bad thing, but it may point to a weak pipeline.

 Do you have insight into these metrics?